mort-sh/docs/documentation/SvelteKit.md

 });
 ```

-> [!NOTE] `form` does not accept a schema since you are always passed a `FormData` object.
-You are free to parse and validate this as you see fit.

 ## Using `getRequestEvent`

 Inside `query`, `form` and `command` you can use [`getRequestEvent`]($app-server#getRequestEvent) to get the current [`RequestEvent`](@sveltejs-kit#RequestEvent) object.
 This makes it easy to build abstractions for interacting with cookies, for example: